-As sociology is constantly changing with new perspectives and theories, as well as new events to theorise, such as the summer riots in 2011, Brexit and the ubiquitous use of social media for example, students have their own designated One Drive folder reflecting live updates.
-This often allows us to gain valuable A02 skills and understand the contemporary aspects of the course.
+As sociology is constantly changing with new perspectives and theories, as well as new events to theories, Brexit, the summer riots in 2024, and the ubiquitous use of social media for example, students are encouraged to keep with current affairs and apply these to the theories and concepts they are studying.
+This allows them to gain valuable A02 skills and understand the contemporary aspects of the course, equipping them with a plethora of examples they can use to bring theories to life.
+A new display linking the summer 2024 riots to a number of different theories from the crime and deviance topic is present to encourage real life application.
+Booklets are also updated each year to include contemporary examples and studies.